Classification of symmetry fractionalization in gapped $\mathbb Z_2$ spin liquids: Symmetry fractionalization in spin liquids

 In this section, we briefly review the physical phenomena of symmetry fractionalization in the context of gapped 2D $\mathbb Z_2$ spin liquids~\cite{EssinPRB2014, BarkeshliX}.
 We are interested in symmetric $\mathbb{Z}_2$ spin liquids realized in lattice models of spin-$1/2$ magnets.
 The largest symmetry group of such lattice models is $\mathcal{G}=G\times G_s$ with $G_s$ being the space group.
 The ``on-site'' part of the symmetry group is $G=\mathrm{SO}(3)\times \mathbb{Z}_2^T$, where SO(3) denotes the spin-rotational symmetry group, and $\mathbb Z_2^T$ denotes the time-reversal symmetry group.
 For concreteness, we define the space group operations to only change the positions of the lattice spins: namely, for $\mb{g}\in G_s$, the symmetry operation $R_{\mb g}$ acts on the spin at $\bm r$ as $R_\mb{g}\bm S_{\bm r}R_\mb{g}^{-1}=\bm{S}_{\mb{g}(\bm{r})}$, without any actions on the internal degrees of freedom.

-The concept of symmetry fractionalization refers to the phenomena that in a 2D topologically ordered state, nontrivial anyon excitations can carry fractionalized symmetry quantum numbers, and more generally, projective representations of the symmetry group $G$.
-In the contrary, trivial local excitations must carry ``integer'' quantum numbers, or linear representations of the symmetry group.
-Under the assumption of symmetry localization~\cite{Essin2013}, global symmetry transformations acting on a state with multiple well-separated anyons $a_1, a_2, \dots$ should factor into unitaries $U^{a_j}$ localized near the positions of the anyons (for space group transformations, one also has to move the locations of the anyons ).
+The concept of symmetry fractionalization refers to the phenomena that in a 2D topologically ordered state, nontrivial anyon excitations can carry fractionalized symmetry quantum numbers, and more generally, projective representations of the symmetry group $G$~\footnote{More generally, the symmetry operation may also permute anyon types.
+For example, a $\mathbb Z_2$ symmetry may map an $e$ anyon to an $m$ anyon, in a toric code topological order.
+However, such possibilities are ruled out by our assumption of a time-reversal-invariant spin-$\frac12$ model on a lattice with an odd number of spin-$\frac12$ per unit cell~\cite{ZaletelPRL2015, Cheng_unpub}.
+In such systems, the $e$ anyon must carry a half-integer spin, and $m$ anyon must carry an integer spin.
+Therefore, they cannot be interchanged by a symmetry operation due to the incompatible spin-symmetry fractionalization.}.
+On the contrary, trivial local excitations must carry ``integer'' quantum numbers, or linear representations of the symmetry group.
+Under the assumption of symmetry localization~\cite{Essin2013}, global symmetry transformations acting on a state with multiple well-separated anyons $a_1, a_2, \dots$ should factor into unitaries $U^{a_j}$ localized near the positions of the anyons (for space group transformations, one also has to move the locations of the anyons).

 Although the global state must form a linear representation of the symmetry group, the local unitaries can obey the group multiplication law projectively:

 where each pair of group elements $\mathbf{g,h}$ is associated with a $\mathrm{U}(1)$ phase $\omega_a(\mathbf{g,h})$.
 In addition, the projective phases must satisfy the fusion rules of anyons: if the anyon type $c$ appears in the fusion of anyons $a$ and $b$, then $\omega_a\omega_b=\omega_c$.
 A well-known result from the algebraic theory of anyons~\cite{BarkeshliX} says that all such phase factors consistent with fusion rules can be expressed using mutual braidings with an Abelian anyon: